Classic British and American Essays and Speeches

 Bed-Books and Night-Lights, by Henry Major Tomlinson

 Tomlinson's best work, says critic P.J.
-Keating, is to be found in his essays: "Deeply felt and keenly observed they deal with the subjects which perennially interested him--London, the sea, tropical countries and the futility of war."
+Keating, is to be found in his "deeply felt and keenly observed" essays.

 Being Shaved Here and on the Other Side, by Homer Croy

 In this humorous essay, marked by fanciful metaphors and analogies, Homer Croy describes the process of being shaved by a London barber.